csecoders/september2014Solns/README.md

 Given a string of alphabets, determine whether a palindrome can be formed by rearranging the letters of the string.

-For example, the string ‘abaab’ can be rearranged as ‘ababa’ to form a palindrome whereas the string ‘acccaa’ cannot be rearranged to form a palindome,
+For example, the string ‘abaab’ can be rearranged as ‘ababa’ to form a palindrome whereas the string ‘acccaa’ cannot be rearranged to form a palindome.

-The program’s logic as explained in the club meeting is as follows:

-1) Find the number of occurrences of each character in the word.

-2) If there are more than two characters with an odd number of occurrences, a palindrome cannot be formed by shuffling the elements.

-3) If there are no elements with an odd number of occurrence or if there is only one element with an odd number of occurrence, then a palindrome can be formed.